caesarnine/binal.pub/content/post/2019-04-04-vscode-in-docker.md

 categories = ["coding"]
 +++

+#### 2020 Update
+A lot has changed since I first wrote this post - as of today I'd recommend you use [VSCode Remote Containers Extension](https://code.visualstudio.com/docs/remote/containers) instead of this.
+PyCharm has similar functionality as well.**

+What I normally do now - start up a remote container on a development server running JupyerLab (still using Conda for the Python environment), and attach to it.
+[These docs](https://code.visualstudio.com/docs/remote/containers) may be useful is you want to do that.
+I can then port-forward `8888` if I want to use Juypter, or just directly develop within VSCode within the remote container.

+#### Original Post

 I was excited to learn recently that you can run VSCode within Docker containers, due to the great work from the [Coder](https://coder.com/) team.
 Up until now I've been running JupyterLab within containers, which - while allowing for quick prototyping, was less than ideal as a full featured IDE.
 I've updated the Dockerfile's I often use - which now include:

 1. Conda - for Python dependencies